-What are you looking at? is our podcast, now in its third season.
+What are you looking at? is Contemporary Art Tasmania's podcast - now in its fifth season!

-What are you looking at? is hosted by Theia Connell and produced by Pip Stafford and Contemporary Art Tasmania.
+What are you looking at? is produced by Pip Stafford and Lisa Campbell Smith.

 *Please note that if you are using Chrome you will need to use the RSS add-on or a feed-reader to access the RSS.